Our Schools Recommendation Scheme (SRS) is an equity-focused scheme aimed at helping Year 12 students gain entry into university.

 While each university will set their own criteria for SRS, we are focused on supporting students who have the potential to succeed at university, but may not receive an offer based on their ATAR or inpUTS alone.

-To be considered for SRS, you need to be eligible through the Educational Access Scheme (EAS) (opens external site) for:
+To be considered for SRS, you must be assessed as eligible through the UAC Educational Access Scheme (EAS) (opens external site) for:

 - Socio-economic disadvantage (AG01) or

 - Financial hardship (F01A, F01B, F01C or F01D) or

 You must also meet the minimum ATAR requirement for entry and receive a recommendation from your school of your potential for university study.

 For socio-economic disadvantage (AG01) and School environment (S01C only) you do not need to submit an EAS application as UAC automatically generate an electronic application for you.
 All Financial disadvantage claims must be submitted to UAC before Friday 20 November 2020 to be considered.